Long Fall technique is more versatile?

 The long fall jerking can catch a lot more fish than slow pitch jerking?

 — No, this is not always true.
+You should think of Long Fall Jerk as a part of SPJ tactics.

 Can this rod also be used for slow pitch jerking?

 — Yes and no. Can do slow pitch with long fall jerker but it’s bound to be very limited.
+The rod is long and it’s always in soft action tone.

 The long fall technique can be applicable in tough situations with a lot of water influence.
 You have a lot of line slack in the water and your small actions would be canceled by the water influence.
 The long fall technique can move your jig simply because the stroke is longer.
 Also because you can put on the heavier jig and you can just do the simply long lift and long fall.